-- The possible risk of compromising law enforcement efforts.
-The DCSA should consider law enforcement efforts when issuing a TWN, consulting with public authorities regarding the issuance of further TWNs so as not to compromise an ongoing investigation or other law enforcement efforts. - Community safety and awareness.
+• Community safety and awareness.
 When issuing a TWN, the DCSA must include information about the crime that triggered it, excluding personally identifiable or victim information.
-They also provide information that promotes safety and aids in the prevention of similar crimes.
+They also provide information that promotes safety and aid in the prevention of similar crimes.